lagbolt/catalog-errors/README.md

 python recordscan.py (arguments ...)
 ```

-The console applications will read either from a MARC file (specified by the --inputfile argument) or a MySQL database table (specified by the --inputtable argument).
+Some console applications will read either from a MARC file (specified by the --inputfile argument) or a MySQL database table (specified by the --inputtable argument).

 If you want to read data from a database, you may need to edit the code in lib/mydb.py to connect to your MySQL database instance.
 Once you've done that, you can specify the table with or without the schema name.
 That is, "tablename" or "schema.tablename".
 If you don't specify a schema, it will use the value used when the code connects to the database.